 Photo: The Project Team at the African Studies Group's Borders, Identities and Belonging Conference (L to R): Professor Karen Karen Farquharson, Selba Luka (CEO and Founder, Afri-Aus Care), Dr Diana Johns and Dr Gerald Onsando.

 Dr Gerald Onsando [School of Social and Political Sciences]

 Dr Diana Johns [School of Social and Political Sciences]

 Professor Karen Farquharson [School of Social and Political Sciences]

-Dr Greg Armstrong [School of Population and Global Health]
+Dr Greg Armstrong [Melbourne School of Population and Global Health]

-The Reintegration and Resettlement of African Australians Released from Prison: Towards an Ubuntu Framework of Support report will be officially launched on Friday 13 March as part of the Borders, Identities and Belonging in a Cosmopolitan Society Conference.
+The Reintegration and Resettlement of African Australians Released from Prison: Towards an Ubuntu Framework of Support report was officially launched on Friday 13 March as part of the Borders, Identities and Belonging in a Cosmopolitan Society Conference.